g9mats/canmove-db/README.md

 # canmove-db
-Research database for animal movement data
+Research database for animal movement data at Lund University